grafana/pyroscope/docs/sources/operators-guide/reference-glossary.md

-[Flame graphs](https://www.brendangregg.com/flamegraphs.html) are a visualization of hierarchical data, created to visualize [stack traces](#Stacktrace) of profiled software so that the most frequent code-paths to be identified quickly and accurately.
+[Flame graphs](https://www.brendangregg.com/flamegraphs.html) are a visualization of hierarchical data, created to visualize [stack traces](#Stacktrace) of profiled software so that the most frequent code-paths can be identified quickly and accurately.

 Flamegraph when inverted (deepest stack frames at the bottom) are called Icicle Graphs.